 Attention!Notre centre de support est actuellement en train de se refaire une beauté.
 Pour accéder à l’ensemble de nos articles, merci de visiter notre site en Anglais ici.

-Yet another GDPR update, you must be dreading them by now.
-They are important though.
+The General Data Protection Regulation (or GDPR for short) is a new set of privacy rules.
+They are applicable to any company that had clients or customers in the EU.
 The GDPR was designed to give you, as consumers and citizens, more control over your personal data.
 Here's what we here at WeTransfer did to get GDPR compliant, in layman's terms:

 - Keeping your data safe has always been our main priority, and we upped our game!
 Transfers uploaded from within the EU are stored in the EU, on GDPR compliant servers hosted by AWS.
 This includes the metadata attached to transfers, like your email address and IP address.